MicrosoftDocs/windows-itpro-docs/devices/surface/surface-dock-whats-new.md

 ---
 # What’s new in Surface Dock 2

 Surface Dock 2, the next generation Surface dock, lets users connect external monitors and multiple peripherals to obtain a fully modernized desktop experience from a Surface device.
 Built to maximize efficiency at the office, in a flexible workspace, or at home, Surface Dock 2 features seven ports, including two front-facing USB-C ports, with 15 watts of fast charging power for phone and accessories.
 Surface Dock 2 is designed to simplify IT management, enabling admins to automate firmware updates using Windows Update or centralize updates with internal software distribution tools.
-An extended set of management tools will be released via Windows update and become available to IT admins upon commercial distribution.
+An extended set of management tools will be released via Windows update upon commercial distribution.

 ## General system requirements

 - Windows 10 version 1809.
 There is no support for Windows 7, Windows 8, or non-Surface host devices.
+Surface Dock 2 works with the following Surface devices:

+- Surface Pro (5th Gen)
+- Surface Pro (5th Gen) with LTE Advanced
+- Surface Laptop (1st Gen)
+- Surface Pro 6
+- Surface Book 2
+- Surface Laptop 2
+- Surface Go
+- Surface Go with LTE Advanced
+- Surface Studio 2
+- Surface Pro 7
+- Surface Laptop 3
+- Surface Book 3
+- Surface Go 2
+- Surface Go 2 with LTE Advanced

 ## Surface Dock 2 Components